davonjagah/JagahVA/README.md

 **Built with ❤️ for productivity enthusiasts everywhere**

-*Transform your WhatsApp into a personal productivity assistant with JagahVA!* # JagahVA
+*Transform your Telegram into a personal productivity assistant with JagahVA!* # JagahVA